WrenchRB/w-connecting/README.md

 4. **Configure the script:**

-   - Open the `w-connecting.lua` file and configure the following:
+   - Open the `Config.lua` file and configure the following:
      - `GuildID`: Your Discord server's ID.
      - `Token`: Your Discord bot's token.
      - `Roles`: The Discord role IDs that are allowed to connect.